The page has been translated by Gen AI.

 velero backup describe mydb --details

-• When querying the backup storage (ObjectStorage), Kubernetes resources including workloads that become application shapes, and the volume data area are stored encrypted and compressed.
-In backups, subfolders are created per backup object, and Kubernetes resources are backed up.
-And in kopia, volume data is backed up.
+• When you query the backup storage (ObjectStorage), the Kubernetes resources—including workloads that constitute the application—and the volume data area are stored encrypted and compressed. * In backups, subfolders are created per backup object, and Kubernetes resources are backed up. * And within kopia, volume data is backed up.

 3. Restore execution